ebb317/vincent/README.md

 In the sketch sample, I used multipliers to increase the chance for specific colors to be picked.

 ## Yeah, I know...
-This is grossly inefficient, and isn't much in terms of coding standards.
-The final results is also a bit questionable.

-I wanted to see if the wobble, and randomising color could look like post-impressionism.
+I just wanted to see if the wobble, and randomising color could look like post-impressionism.
 With more efforts, maybe...

 Silver lining is you get a Readme file.